icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/ice-reinvented.md

 you use IceRPC for your RPCs, and you need to look outside IceRPC for other functionalities.
 For example, you could
 select:
 - IceRPC for your RPCs
-- Slice and Protobuf to define your network APIs
+- Slice or Protobuf to define your network APIs
 - YAML for configuration
 - Kubernetes for server deployment and monitoring
 - OpenTelemetry for distributed telemetry